 Human beings are a complex, multi-faceted species.
 We operate in the world by combining the forces of our mind, body and spirit.
 When one of these areas is burdened, it directly affects every other aspect of our life.
 When we are ashamed or uncomfortable in our bodies–feeling stuck in self-doubt, or feelings of inadequacy—we limit our ability to create the lives we truly desire for ourselves.

 As I’ve come to deepen into greater partnership with my own body, I’ve become a fierce advocate for women creating positive relationships with their bodies as well.
-In my work, I’ve seen hundreds of women transform into the best version of themselves—dropping unwanted weight and showing up more fully to each day with confidence and joy—when they take these 7 lessons to heart.
+In my work, I’ve seen hundreds of women transform into the best version of themselves—showing up more fully to each day with confidence and joy—when they take these 7 lessons to heart.

 How would your life be different if you were to show more care and reverence to your body, your home in this lifetime?
 Where can you deepen more fully into the practice of self-compassion and self-love?

 I invite you to love the body you call home.